Give us a call now for an immediate match with a local pro.

 Make sure you understand the details of any project before it begins.
 For HVAC repairs, have your provider list which parts need replacement and why.
 Confirm that your technician will clean and test the entire system after the repair to ensure that everything works.
 When replacing your HVAC, request that the installation company describe the new estimated installation time, energy efficiency, model, features, and brand.
 Before signing a contract, ask about the process your provider will use to properly size the new system for your home and how much it will cost.

-Good HVAC companies offer warranties on service and equipment installations.
+Good HVAC companies offer warranties on repairs and equipment installations.
 The more complete the coverage, the better.
-Review warranty details between companies and pick the one that offers the best protection within your budget.
+Review warranty details between companies and pick the one that provides the best protection for the fairest price.

-You should have your HVAC system inspected about twice a year.
-After completing their inspection, your technician will inform you what services are required.
+You should have your HVAC system inspected twice yearly.
+After the inspection, your technician will inform you what services are required.
 You should also call a technician if you start noticing issues such as leaks, strange noises, or unusual smells.
 If your system has ductwork, you should have it inspected every few years.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Set your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your windows and doors to help keep cool air in.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+Set your thermostat as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your windows and doors to help keep cool air in.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

-It takes roughly one to three days to have your HVAC system installed or replaced.
-If you only need an air conditioning unit or a furnace, this may take anywhere from a few hours up to two days.
-This timeline can be influenced by the size of your home, how easily accessible your system is, and any new issues your technician runs into.
+It takes roughly one to three days to have an HVAC system installed or replaced.
+If you only need an air conditioning unit or a furnace, this can take anywhere from a few hours up to two days.
+This timeline can be determined by the size of your home, how easily accessible your system is, and any new issues your technician discovers.

-For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with around 2.5 to 5 tons of capacity.
-In Hays, you'll likely want something on the higher end of this range.
-Generally, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want an air conditioning unit with between 2.5 and 5 tons of capacity.
+In Hays, you'll likely need something on the higher end of this range.
+Generally, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

-Your HVAC company may provide financing options through a third-party lender, or you might choose to obtain your own loan.
-It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.
+Your HVAC company may have financing options through a third-party lender, or you may be able to obtain a loan on your own.
+It's a good idea to discuss payment options with your HVAC company and a financial advisor to make sure that you find the best option for you.